 The contents of the top sieve (bran and toughest parts of the berry) are separated into pure bran (for cereal), shorts (very tough bits of endosperm with a little bran and germ used for animal feed), and a very coarse, brownish flour know as “clear” flour, which is mostly used for rye breads and other very rustic-style loaves.
 Clear flour is for hard core country bread lovers only.
 It comes in three grades: fancy (the lightest), first and second.

 But I digress.
 If you were to combine the contents of all the remaining sieves (streams) together and ground them you’d have what’s known as “straight” flour, a slightly coarse, 72% extraction, light brown-colored flour that doesn’t turn up in stores, and that American bakers don’t often bake with.
 But the French do, which is another reason why it’s so difficult to replicate French breads in the US.

 But I digress again.
 It is all these lower streams that are ground and processed in various ways to produce all the flours we buy at the store.
 These are called “patent” flours, which are by far the largest family of flours, and include everything from all-purpose (AP) flour to bread flour, high gluten flour, pastry, and cake flours.
 Patent flours can have highly variable extraction rates.
 “Extra short” patent flours have the lowest extraction rates (i.e. are cake and pastry flours) and “medium” or “long” patent flours have the highest and are used for bread.

-The very lowest grade of flour is sometimes called “red dog” flour and is typically sold as livestock feed or to make pet food.
+The very “low grade” flour, the leavings of straight flour after it is sifted, is sometimes called “red dog” flour and is only sold as livestock feed or to make pet food.